jayeshshimpi110920/jayeshshimpi110920/README.md

 - 🌱 I’m currently Exploring the things..!!
 - 💞️ Full-stack-developer(MERN stack)
 - ✨ Mechanical Guy 😉
-- 📫 reach to me --> @Jayeshshimpi1109 on linkdin
+- 📫 reach to me --> @Jayeshshimpi1109 on LinkedIn

 <!---
 jayeshshimpi110920/jayeshshimpi110920 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.